gVkWY8NJAa/ProFootballRef/README.md

 urls = GetPositionLinks.Position('passing').player_links(2017)
 ```

-or to grab all players from a range of seaons do:
+Or, to grab all players from a range of season do:

 ```python